fifth-postulate/parser-combinators/workshop/guide/src/utilities/first.md

 The `first` parser does precisely that.
 Instead of returning all the possible parsing of an input, it only returns the first.

 ## Exercises
-1. What is the signature of the `first` parser.
+1. What is the signature of the `first` parser?
 2. Implement the `first` parser.
-3. How does the order of alternatives influence the semantics of `first`.
+3. How does the order of alternatives influence the semantics of `first`?